ByKsTv/Everything/BIOS/README.md

 ## BIOS Update

-1. Download Motherboard BIOS to USB.
+1. Search the motherboard model on Google.

 > [!TIP]
 > Motherboard Model Can Be Found On `System Information` > `BaseBoard Product`.

+2. Use the official manufacter site to download the latest BIOS.
+3. Download BIOS to USB.

+> [!NOTE]
+> Some motherboard manufacturers require users to rename the BIOS file using a renamer file included with the downwload.

+4. Plug the USB to the motherboard (if exist - to the USB Flashback USB).
-1. Boot to BIOS.
+5. Boot to BIOS.

 > [!TIP]
 > Restart to BIOS using CMD (Admin):